2017 Grants Program Guidelines

 Methodology: Genki Living, 8 Dimensions of Wellbeing

 Genki Living is the fundamental philosophy and holistic methodology that KEIRO uses to promote aging with vitality and appropriate support.
-The eight dimensions are rooted in Japanese and Japanese American values and traditions and are closely interconnected.
+The eight dimensions are rooted in Japanese American and Japanese values and traditions and are closely interconnected.
 Balance across the dimensions is critically important to quality of life as older adults transition through life stages and address new issues and challenges.
-For definitions of the Genki Living: 8 Dimensions of Wellbeing please click here.
+For definitions of the Genki Living: 8 Dimensions of Wellbeing please visit www.keiro.org/about/

 CONSTITUENCIES TO BE SERVED

-Previously a facilities oriented provider that served approximately 600 patients and residents, KEIRO is now focused on serving the 70,000 Japanese or Japanese American older adults, their families and caregivers in the three counties.
+KEIRO is now focused on serving the 70,000 Japanese American and Japanese older adults, their families and caregivers in the three counties.
 Financial and staffing resources are finite, however.
 Thus, the Board of Directors has prioritized those who have most pressing needs.

 The grants program seeks to achieve the greatest impact by addressing the issues facing those in greatest need or vulnerability.
 These populations include, but are not limited to older adults who are facing challenges due to: